yqyeoh/techpass-tenant-docs/docs/quickstart.md

    Scan the QR code to setup the account on your authenticator.
 Once scanned, click ***Next*** and set up is done.

    ![appstore](assets/images/quickstart/MSAuthStore.png)

-## Signing up as a Tenant of TechPass

-TechPass is only available for services within the Singapore Government Technology Stack (SGTS).

-If your service falls under this category and wants to use TechPass as an IAM solution, please contact the [TechPass team](mailto:enquires_techpass@tech.gov.sg).

-## Already a Tenant?

-You can start managing your Tenant Namespace via [TechPass Portal](https://portal.techpass.gov.sg) on your GSIB device.
-Refer to [Tenant Namespace](workspace) section for detailed guides on how to perform these workflows.